-The only question is how much do you have to spend?
-Naturally, a great 4K projector will cost more than a Full HD one, and real, actual native 4K costs even more than those which use pixel shifting to spoof that top end resolution.
-Fear not, though, we've got something for all budgets in our best projector list below.
-Just remember to save some money for popcorn!
+Naturally, a great 4K projector will cost more than a Full HD one, and real, actual native 4K costs even more than those which use pixel shifting to spoof that top-end resolution.
+Just remember to save some money for the projector screen and the popcorn!

 Read the full review: Epson EH-TW9400